fbpx

 Penalty Charge Notice

 A penalty charge notice is a parking ticket that’s issued to you by the local council when you’ve committed a parking infraction in one of their parking spaces.
 These fines are legally enforceable and should not be ignored.
+Remember that there are a lot of reasons not to pay a parking ticket that will be accepted if you decide to appeal.

 Parking Charge Notice

 A parking charge notice is a parking ticket that’s issued to you by a landowner or private parking operator working on their behalf when you’ve broken a parking rule whilst parking on private land.
 These fines are not legally enforceable, but equally should not be ignored as they could end up taking you to court!
+There are lots of acceptable reasons to appeal a parking ticket, so we’d recommend either starting an appeal or paying the fine!

 Is there a time limit to be issued with a parking ticket?